-This course will provide the student with the knowledge to identify surgical methods of hemostasis, structure and properties of suture, closure types, safety precautions, and various types of wound drainage systems, application of the surgical dressing, the healing process and possible wound complications.
+This course familiarizes the student with the various drugs used in surgery and the mode of administration.
+The student should also attain an understanding of basic anesthesia equipment, drugs, and methods.
+Units of measurement, dosage calculations, drug labels and parts of the syringe are also covered.
+The student will learn to identify various surgical methods of hemostasis, structure and properties of suture, closure types, safety precautions, and various types of wound drainage systems, application of the surgical dressing, the healing process and possible wound complications.